jagdep-singh/ETH-AVAX/projects/mod2_chalg3/readMe.md

-# My Wallet App
+# MetaMask

-This is a simple React application that allows users to connect their MetaMask wallet and view their account address and balance.
+This is a simple code in React that allows users to connect their MetaMask wallet and view their account address and balance.

 ## Features